Prediction intervals for Deep Neural Networks: Conclusions

 \section{Conclusions}

-The definition of a robust methodology for the correct construction of prediction intervals for both deep and shallow neural networks is currently an open question that an increasing community of researchers and practitioners is focusing on.
-This paper proposes a novel approach based on an ensemble of neural networks and compares its performance against state-of-the-art competitors found in the literature such as bootstrap methods and Monte Carlo dropout.

-Our novel algorithm builds upon the work of Geurts et al. (2006) by extending the extremely randomized trees approach to ensembles of neural networks.
+This article proposes a novel model based on an ensemble of deep neural networks.
+Our novel approach builds upon the work of Geurts et al. (2006) by extending the extremely randomized trees approach to ensembles of neural networks.
 The introduction of a Bernoulli mask allows for an additional randomization scheme in the prediction of the individual learners that ensures not only the correct construction of the prediction intervals, but also training the neural networks on the entire training set, better generalization performance due to randomized architecture structures, and accuracy gains due to an increase in the diversity among the members of the ensemble.The randomization across individual learners guarantees mutual independence across individual prediction models reducing the variance of the ensemble predictor by $1/T$, with $T$ the number of models comprising the ensemble prediction.

 The performance of the proposed algorithms is assessed in a comprehensive Monte Carlo exercise.
-The simulation results show that the MC dropout, bootstrap approach, and extra-neural network returns prediction intervals with empirical coverage rates close to the significance level at which the intervals are constructed.
-Nevertheless, the extra-neural network is shown to outperform the competing models in most cases but more significantly for $\bar{\alpha} = 0.10$.
+The simulation results show the excellent performance of the proposed approach in terms of mean square prediction error.
+Similarly, the empirical coverage probabilities obtained from the three competing ensemble methods assessed in this study (MC dropout, bootstrap approach, and extra-neural network) return coverage rates close to the nominal significance levels when tested using out-of-sample data.
+Nevertheless, the extra-neural network introduced in this paper is shown to outperform the competing models in most cases but more significantly for a $10\%$ significance level.
 Additionally, the simulation results also show the robustness of the extra-neural network approach to the choice of the dropout rate, as opposed to the MC dropout approach.
-In fact, in order to return correct prediction intervals with the latter algorithm, it is necessary to fine-tune the dropout rate that minimizes the out-of-sample error.
+In fact, in order to return correct prediction intervals with MC dropout , it is necessary to fine-tune the dropout rate that minimizes the out-of-sample error.
+This is not necessary for the extra-net approach.